 In asymptomatic patients, PBC is detected incidentally when liver function tests detect abnormalities, typically elevated levels of alkaline phosphatase and γ-glutamyl transpeptidase (GGT).
 PBC is suspected in middle-aged women with classic symptoms (eg, unexplained pruritus, fatigue, right upper quadrant discomfort, jaundice) or laboratory results suggesting cholestatic liver disease: elevated alkaline phosphatase and GGT but minimally abnormal aminotransferases (ALT, AST).
 Serum bilirubin is usually normal in the early stages; elevation indicates disease progression and a worsening prognosis.

 If PBC is suspected, liver function tests and tests to measure serum IgM (increased in PBC) and AMA should be done.
-ELISA tests are 95% sensitive and 98% specific for PBC; false-positive results can occur in autoimmune hepatitis (type 1).
+Enzyme-linked immunosorbent assay (ELISA) tests are 95% sensitive and 98% specific for PBC; false-positive results can occur in autoimmune hepatitis (type 1).
 Other autoantibodies (eg, ANAs, anti–smooth muscle antibodies, rheumatoid factor) may be present.
 Extrahepatic biliary obstruction should be ruled out.
 Ultrasonography is often done first, but ultimately MRCP and sometimes ERCP are necessary.
 Unless life expectancy is short or there is a contraindication, liver biopsy is usually done.
 Liver biopsy confirms the diagnosis; it may detect pathognomonic bile duct lesions, even in early stages.
 As PBC progresses, it becomes morphologically indistinguishable from other forms of cirrhosis.
 Liver biopsy also helps stage PBC, which has 4 histologic stages:

 Autoimmune cholangitis is diagnosed when AMAs are absent in a patient who otherwise would be diagnosed with PBC.